chris01-byte/HomeMy/src/README.md

 ## Intended Roles

-- `homemy_interfaces`: stable messages, services, and actions.
+- homemy_interfaces: stable messages, services, and actions.
-- `homemy_bringup`: launch composition, profiles, and safe defaults.
+- homemy_bringup: launch composition, profiles, and safe defaults.
-- `homemy_core`: hardware-independent mission and state logic.
+- homemy_core: hardware-independent mission and state logic.
-- `homemy_<capability>`: one bounded sensor, actuator, perception, or integration capability per package.
+- homemy_<capability>: one bounded sensor, actuator, perception, or integration capability per package.

+## Appliance Roles Planned

+- homemy_boot_manager: lifecycle state machine, bounded health checks, and customer-mode readiness decision.
+- homemy_status_display: customer-visible state, error code, message, and next action.
+- homemy_bringup: local stack composition for developer and customer profiles; it must begin in a safe state.

+ROS packages expose explicit startup, readiness, failure, and shutdown behavior.
+They must not require a desktop session, shell startup file, open terminal, or interactive input.

+## Deployment Boundary

+systemd unit and target templates belong in deployment/systemd.
+Package code remains independently testable in simulation; it must not use a desktop autologin or an interactive terminal as its production supervisor.

 ## Package Admission